 Daroj Bear Sanctuary

-Technically not in Hampi but located at about 15 kilometres from the world heritage site, Daroj Bear Sanctuary is a treat for all wildlife and nature enthusiasts.
+Technically not in Hampi but located at about 15 kilometres from the world heritage site, Daroj Bear Sanctuary, which is Asia's first sloth bear sanctuary is a treat for all wildlife and nature enthusiasts.
 Take off on a mini drive and witness Indian Sloth Bears in their natural element.
 While at the sanctuary, you can also spot hyenas, jackals, leopards and spotted deers.
 The entry fee here is priced at INR 50 and parking here costs about INR 500.
 Don't forget to wear shoes with good grip and carry enough water with you for the trip here.

 Lakshmi Narasimha Temple

 Lakshmi Narasimha Temple is the largest statue in Hampi situated within the ruins of the city.
 It is the largest monolith statue that one can spot in Hampi.
 Built in 1582 A.D., this statue is 6.7 meters long and is a representation of Lord Narashima (an incarnation of Lord Vishnu), half man-half lion.
 It is also referred to as Urga Narasimha due to its fierce form and was destroyed when the Mughals attacked the Vijayanagara Empire.
-It is open from 6:00 AM to 6:00 PM on all days and has no entrance fee applicable.
+It is open on all days and has no entrance fee applicable.